KumarRobotics/ouster_decoder/README.md

 # ouster_decoder

-This decoder is intended to extend the ouster_ros package from https://github.com/ouster-lidar/ouster_example

-It has very low latency (<0.2ms) compared to ouster_example (>3ms), tested on Intel i7 11th gen cpu.
+This decoder is intended as an alternative the [ouster-ros](https://github.com/ouster-lidar/ouster-ros) decoder.
+It publishes things like LidarScans in a different formats which may be better for things like Lidar Odometry, while things like point clouds, signal, range and IMU remain in the same format.
+It also has very low latency (<0.2ms) compared to ouster_example (>3ms), tested on Intel i7 11th gen cpu.
+This will also notify you when packets are dropped.

 The decoder only supports LEGACY and single return profile.
 Currently there's no plan for dual return profile.